 - You leave the movies and notice another one you really want to see is just beginning.
 Do you slip in without paying?

 - As you walk out of a store you see a lady with a cart full of merchandise, obviously stolen since she has no bags, making her way to her car.
 Do you report her?

-- Overall, the students made the right decisions.
-In spite of that some people feel it’s okay to lie on an application.
+Overall, the students made the right decisions.
+In spite of that, some people feel it’s okay to lie on an application.
 To say they have skills they don’t have or deny they’ve been terminated.
 Some cheat on tests and skip out on group projects leaving three ticked off team members in their wake to pick up their slack.
-I can only come up with one answer as to why.

 Candidates who’ve lied about terminations actually still expect to get the job.
 I know because I receive emails after sending out rejection letters that ask, “Can you please give me feedback as to why I wasn’t selected?”
 Frankly, it scares me.
 Because that line that some wouldn’t dare cross—like the bank incident above—gets more and more blurry with every “gray area” decision.